3 Tips For A Memorable Destination Christmas

 Ski pants and winter boots fill a suitcase quickly.
 So do holiday presents.

 Your kids can have the Christmas morning they hope for.
 And you don’t have to skip your traditional ugly-sweater photo!

 If you can, alert your hotel or the property manager at your rental that you have packages coming.

 Make Friends with the Concierge

-Tickets for The Nutcracker are a hot commodity in December.
-Even if you didn’t plan ahead your hotel concierge might be able to round up a few for you.
-Whether your tradition is to grab Chinese on Christmas or eat a homey brunch on New Year’s Day, your concierge can recommend the local spots that work best for families and make reservations for you. (read about the Nutcracker in New York City, Atlanta and Denver).
+Whether your tradition is to grab Chinese on Christmas or eat an indulgent brunch on New Year’s Day, your concierge can recommend the local spots that work best for families and make reservations for you.

 Book a Home Instead of a Hotel Room

 There is something about waking up Christmas morning in a hotel room that’s not quite right.
 They can be cramped instead of cozy and it’s harder to hang around in your pajamas all morning.